- Type Parameters:

 Checks if this BinaryHeapDouble contains the same (element, priority) pairs as another BinaryHeapDouble, including the specific order within the BinaryHeapDouble, as well as that the priority order is the same.- Specified by:

-- The other BinaryHeapDouble.- Returns:
+other- The other BinaryHeapDouble.- Returns:

 - true if and only if this and other contain the same (element, priority) pairs, with the same priority order.